What is app provisioning in Azure Active Directory?

 How do I set up automatic provisioning to an application?

-For pre-integrated applications listed in the gallery, step-by-step guidance is available for setting up automatic provisioning.
-See Tutorials for integrating SaaS applications with Azure Active Directory.
-The following video demonstrates how to set up automatic user provisioning for SalesForce.
+For preintegrated applications listed in the gallery, use existing step-by-step guidance to set up automatic provisioning, see Tutorials for integrating SaaS applications with Azure Active Directory.
+The following video shows you how to set up automatic user provisioning for SalesForce.

 For other applications that support SCIM 2.0, follow the steps in Build a SCIM endpoint and configure user provisioning.